mikerapa/FolderWatcher/README.md

 ## Examples
 See sample/main.go for a basic working example.

-TODO include a reference to the full application here.
+There is a full application built with this library here: https://github.com/mikerapa/GoFileWatcher.

 ## FolderWatcher Struct